Nonlinear constructive observer design for direct homography estimation

 \section{Simulation results}

-In this section, we present the simulation experiment conducted to verify the performance and convergence of the proposed observers \eqref{eq:observer} and \eqref{eq:observervel}.
+This section presents the simulation experiment conducted to verify the performance of the observers \eqref{eq:observer} and \eqref{eq:observervel}.
 From a reference image of a resolution of $256 \times 254$ pixels, the image at a given time was generated using $I = \Phi(H, \mr{I})$.

 The true homography dynamics were defined according to \eqref{eq:sys}, with initial condition and group velocity

 corresponding to a constant translational motion parallel to the scene, with $\Omega \equiv 0$ and $\ddt \xi/d = (-0.1, 0.1, 0)^\top$.